 Once you arrive at the airport you will either take a ferry or bus from Hulhumale to the nearby capital island Male to catch your speedboat or ferry to your end destination.
 Most likely your guesthouse will arrange all the details and communicate the plan to you prior to your arrival.

-Some advice: Be prepared for the possibility of unexpected, extra expenses due to unpredictable weather.
+Be prepared for the possibility of unexpected, extra expenses due to unpredictable weather.
 I experienced rough seas that prevented the public speedboat from running which forced my group to hire a private speedboat costing about $700 one way.
+The other option is to stay one night in Male or Hulhumale.

 Once you arrive to your island you will be warmly greeted by your guesthouse staff and many of the friendly locals.